Home - Book Preview

 "Who are you kid?"

 "I'm John Wayne Cook.
-I'm here to recruit you Sergeant."
+I'm here to recruit you, Sergeant."

-"Not a Sergeant any more."
+"Not a Sergeant anymore."

 "Once a Marine, always a Marine."

-"Ha, move out of the way I gotta pee."
+"Ha.
+Move out of the way I gotta pee."

-"Who are you?"
-He asked him.
+"Who are you?" he asked him.

 "He's with me.
-Sergeant you have three problems, and I'm here to fix them."
+Sergeant, you have three problems and I'm here to fix them."

-"I've got more than three problems kid."
+"I've got more than three problems, kid."

-"No you only have three, sit on the couch," I told him.
+"No, you only have three.
+Sit on the couch," I told him.

 He slowly walked back to the couch, moved some bottles from the floor to a side table.
 He noticed his gun, but didn't reach for it.

-"Problem number two, you're very sick, and it's not the alcohol.
+"Problem number two, you're very sick and it's not the alcohol.
 You picked up a disease just before you discharged."
 I tossed him the package of antibiotics from the pharmacy.
 "Solution, take those, it'll clear up in a week, but take the full 18 days."

-"Problem number three, you're depressed, drunk, and contemplating suicide.
+"Problem number three, you're depressed, drunk and contemplating suicide.
 Solution, a job and medication will help some, but you're low on testosterone."
 I pulled a small bottle and a syringe out of the second pharmacy bag.
 "I'm going to give you a shot.
 Stand up, drop just your pants and sit back down."

 "One injection a week for the rest of your life.
 Problem solved."
-I pulled out a twenty dollar bill, and set it on the table.
+I pulled out a twenty-dollar bill and set it on the table.
 I put a piece of paper over it, with instructions.

 "This is for a cab and your breakfast tomorrow.
-Be at this address at 8 am with all your belongings, you're not coming back to this sty again.
+Be at this address at 8am with all your belongings, you're not coming back to this sty again.
 Now get up, go to the kitchen, take your first dose of antibiotics, and go to bed," I told him forcefully.

-He stood up, pulled his pants up, walked past a frozen Grandpa into the kitchen, took his pills with a glass fo water and walked down the hallway to the bedroom.
+He stood up, pulled his pants up, walked past a frozen Grandpa into the kitchen, took his pills with a glass of water and walked down the hallway to the bedroom.
 He dropped into the bed and fell immediately to sleep.

 "I'm thinking that because I hired Matt, you won't ever have to do stuff like that with me again."